Fungus gnats

 Open GospodApp and scan the plant in front of you.

-The guide helps you narrow the problem down.
-The app helps when you want a faster likely cause and a clearer next move from a photo.
+The symptom page helps you narrow the problem down.
+The app helps when you want a faster answer from your own photo and a clearer next move.